sonia-auv/proc_image_processing/README.md

 - Start proc_image_processing with VSCode or, if you don't plan on making modifications to the code simply run:
     - `docker-compose -f docker-compose-bags-vscode.yml build proc_image_processing`.
     - `docker-compose -f docker-compose-bags-vscode.yml up proc_image_processing`.
-- From a terminal in the remote container on VSCode, go to the `bags` folder (`cd bags`) of the project.
-This is where you should add your bags.
-- Execute `rosbag play -l <name-of-the-bag>`
+- From a terminal in the remote container on VSCode, go to the `/bags` folder (`cd /bags`) and start playback of your bag with `rosbag play -l name_of_your_bag`.
-- In another terminal in the remote container on VSCode, uncompress the feed using `rosrun image_transport republish compressed in:=name-of-input-feed raw out:=name-of-output-feed`(the input feed name can be seen in the _Image Viewer_ module of the telemetry by refreshing and looking at the dropdown menu).
+- In another terminal in the remote container on VSCode, uncompress the feed using `rosrun image_transport republish compressed in:=name-of-input-feed raw out:=name-of-output-feed` (
+  ex: `rosrun image_transport republish compressed in:=/camera_array/cam0/image_raw raw out:=/camera_array/cam0/image_raw`)
+  .
 - Open your browser and navigate to [localhost:3000](http://localhost:3000) to access the telemetry.
 You should now be good to go!

 ### With CLion